 Each place has different apprenticeship options available.
 The best way to determine what the options are for your location is to conduct an internet search “ transport refrigeration units mechanic” and review the results.

-The search results should also list organizations within the area that offer apprenticeship opportunities of transport refrigerating systems.
+◆ The search results should also list organizations within the area that offer apprenticeship opportunities of truck refrigeration systems.
 These organizations may include both unions and private companies.

 Apprenticeship applications are similar to job applications.
 This is because you’re applying for a specific, available apprenticeship position when you submit an application, and you’re being paid for that position.
 Because of this, you may need to ensure a position is available before you apply, and feel free to apply to more than one position.